wholol/graph-visualizer/README.md

 # Path-planning-visualizer
-Path planning Visualizer for basic graph algorithms!
+An Euclidean grid based Path planning Visualizer for basic graph algorithms!

 ## Algorithms
 ### A* algorithm